fablabwinti/access_auth_server_2/README.md

 Webserver part for the user access authorisation solution

 # installation
-You need to install MySQSL and NodeJS V6 to run this server.
+You need to install MySQL and NodeJS V6 to run this server.

 - Get MySQL from https://dev.mysql.com/downloads/installer/
 - Install it